-Requiring strong organisational and leadership abilities rather than specialist industry knowledge, project management provides a varied and challenging career.
-Project managers are required to co-ordinate projects of every size and scope within environments ranging from hospitals to financial institutions, and advertising firms to charities.
+Requiring strong organisational and leadership abilities rather than specialist industry knowledge, project management provides a varied, exciting and challenging career.

 How do I get in?

-However, demonstrable knowledge of project management methods and software (e.g. MS Project) provides bonus points for the CV that lacks practical experience.
-The PRINCE2 qualification is currently the most popular in the UK, and is standard in the public sector.
-Becoming familiar with the terminology, principles and structure of the PRINCE2 methodology will make any candidate stand out for a project support role.
+The most widely used project management method in the UK is PRINCE2, so becoming familiar with the terminology, principles and structure of this methodology will make any candidate stand out for a project support role.

-The fundamental role of a project manager is to manage a set of resources - people, money, materials etc - in order to accomplish a series of tasks within a defined budget and scope.
-The project might be the installation of a new IT system, the staging of a concert, or the development and implementation of a marketing campaign.
+The fundamental role of a project manager is to coordinate a finite set of resources - people, money, materials - in order to deliver products (or outputs) which the customer has specified.
+Some examples of products might be a new IT system, the staging of a concert, or a marketing campaign.

 At the top of the tree